nraynes/js_datastructures/README.md

 **v1.1.6**
   - Added a simple hash table data structure, implemented with linked list buckets.
+  - Fixed a problem with not being able to import doubly linked list or doubly linked list node.

 **v1.1.5**
 Added markdown files for singly linked list, doubly linked list, and circular linked list.